On the mathematical and foundational significance of the uncountable: Main results II

-Thus, by defining $\xi$ as the enumeration of $\gamma(w)$ as in the proof of Theorem \ref{main2}, we obtain an associate for a functional producing a countable sub-cover, and the sentence $[(\exists \Xi)\LIN(\Xi)]_{\ECF}$ is therefore provable in $\RCA_{0}$. \end{proof} \begin{thm} The Suslin functional $S$ is uniformly computable in Feferman's $\mu$ and any $\Xi$ satisfying $\LIN(\Xi)$.
-Furthermore, $\ACAo+(\exists \Xi)\LIN(\Xi)$ proves $(S^{2})$ \end{thm} \begin{proof} Recall the definition of the Suslin functional $S$ as follows:
+Thus, by defining $\xi$ as the enumeration of $\gamma(w)$ as in the proof of Theorem \ref{main2}, we obtain an associate for a functional producing a countable sub-cover, and the sentence $[(\exists \Xi)\LIN(\Xi)]_{\ECF}$ is therefore provable in $\RCA_{0}$. \end{proof} The functional $\Xi$ becomes strong when combined with $\mu^{2}$, as follows. \begin{thm} The Suslin functional $S$ is uniformly computable in Feferman's $\mu$ and any $\Xi$ satisfying $\LIN(\Xi)$.
+Furthermore, $\ACAo+(\exists \Xi)\LIN(\Xi)$ proves $(S^{2})$. \end{thm} \begin{proof} Recall the definition of the Suslin functional $S$ as follows: